Academic Probation / Suspension

 If you are on academic probation and don’t meet one of the above standards the next term in which you’re enrolled, you will be will be suspended.
 The first time you are suspended, it’s for one semester (not including summer) and any subsequent suspensions will be for 2 semesters (not including summer).
 Students previously suspended are not eligible for probationary status and will be suspended again each semester you don’t meet the retention standards.

-Undergraduate students who are suspended and wish to appeal can obtain an appeal form from the MT One Stop or online beginning July 1.
-Appeals for graduate level students are handled by the Graduate Office (615) 898-5897.
+Undergraduate students who are suspended and wish to appeal can obtain an appeal form from the MT One Stop or online here beginning Nov.
+1. Appeals for graduate level students are handled by the Graduate Office (615) 898-5897.

 |deadline for returning appeal form||appeals committee meets||results available|